 What do you do after missing class?
 Do you just show up at the next class and start fresh?
 What about material that you've missed?
 Do you talk to professors?
 Here are 7 things that you can do when you're absent (before and afterwards)

 1 .
 Understand that some faculty, especially graduate faculty, take offense at absences for any reason.
 Period.
 They might be a bit more warm to students who were gravely ill, but don't count on it.
 And don't take it personally.
+At the same time, some faculty don't want a reason for your absence.
+Try to determine where your prof stands and let that guide your behavior.

 2. Be aware of attendance, late work, and make-up policies.
 This information should be listed in your course syllabus.
 Some faculty do not accept late work or offer make-up exams, regardless of the reason.
 Others offer opportunities to make up for lost work, but have very strict policies about when they will accept make-up work.
 Read the syllabus to ensure that you don't miss any opportunities.